couchbaselabs/docs-ng/content/couchbase-manual-2.2/using-the-rest-api.markdown

            }
         }

-This tells us we have no current thresholds set for data or index compaction.
+This tells us we have a `purgeInterval` of three days and no current thresholds set for data or index compaction.
 The field `parallelDBAndViewCompaction` set to 'false' indicates the cluster will not perform data and index compaction in parallel.
 To see auto-compaction settings for a single bucket, use this request:

         curl -u admin:password /pools/default/buckets/<bucket_name>

+Couchbase Server sends a JSON response with auto-compaction settings for the `bucket_name`:

+    {
+        "purgeInterval": 2,
+        "autoCompactionSettings": {
+            "viewFragmentationThreshold": {
+                "size": "undefined",
+                "percentage": 30
+            },
+            "databaseFragmentationThreshold": {
+                "size": "undefined",
+                "percentage": 30
+            },
+            "parallelDBAndViewCompaction": true
+        }
+    }

+This indicates a `purgeInterval` of two days

 <a id="couchbase-admin-restapi-views"></a>